STAER-HPC/computational_class_docs/windows/remote_windows.md

 ## Accessing Windows Remotely

 > [!IMPORTANT]
-> To access Windows remotely, you must be connected to the Skoltech network.
+> To access Windows remotely, you must be connected to the Skoltech network or **request** via VPN.

 1. **Ensure Network Access**
    - Confirm that your device is connected to the Skoltech network.